pkmn/engine/docs/PROTOCOL.md

   - `|turn|`: 3 bytes
   - `0x00`: 1 byte (end of buffer)

-Z3 can be used to test out these scenarios - we can quickly see that despite 9 levels of recursive Metronome → Mirror Move being possible in a vacuum if we are able to control the initial seed, there is no way to achieve the first scenario after burning through the rolls on the first two turns of setup and if we need to be able to proc specific Metronome rolls after.
-For the second scenario we run into the problem of needing an extra turn of setup for Player 1 to be able to Mirror Move a multi-hit move which also takes us too far away from the initial seed to be able to set up the rest of the scenario.
+Z3 can be used to test out these scenarios -  it can be shown that despite 9 levels of recursive Metronome → Mirror Move being possible in a vacuum from the initial seed, there is no way to achieve the first scenario after burning through the rolls on the first two turns of setup to be able to still proc specific Metronome rolls after.
+For the second scenario the problem is that there needs to be an extra turn of setup for Player 1 to be able to Mirror Move a multi-hit move which also takes too many rolls after the initial seed to be able to set up the rest of the scenario.
 However, by slightly compromising and not requiring Player 1 to proc Mirror Move only lose 6 bytes and thus arrive at 180 bytes for the maximum log size for Generation I.

 ```py
 #!/usr/bin/env python